iAmWayneBenedict/smilehub/server/README.md

   - `POST /POST/PATIENT/login.php`
     - **Description:** Authenticate a patient and log them into the system.
   - `POST /POST/SHARED/login.php`
-    - **Description:** Authenticate both staff and admin and log them into the system.
+    - **Description:** Authenticate both staff and dentist and log them into the system.

 #### Request Body